-Because the Company does not have an independent chair, on January 1, 2023, the Company designated a lead independent director, Mr. Molineaux, who previously served as Chair and is responsible for coordinating the activities of the independent directors.
+Because the Company does not have an independent chair, the Company has designated a lead independent director, Mr. Molineaux, who is responsible for coordinating the activities of the independent directors.
 The Board believes that the position of lead independent director helps to reinforce the independence of the Board as a whole.
-The lead independent director is empowered to, among other duties and responsibilities, preside over Board meetings in the absence of the Chair, preside over and establish the agendas for meetings of the independent directors, act as liaison between the Chair, Chief Executive Officer and the independent directors, provide feedback on the information sent to the Board, preside over any portions of Board meetings at which the evaluation or compensation of the Chief Executive Officer is presented or discussed and, as appropriate upon request, act as a liaison to stockholders.
+The lead independent director is empowered to, among other duties and responsibilities, preside over Board meetings in the absence of the Chair, preside over and establish the agendas for meetings of the independent directors, act as liaison between the Chair and the independent directors, provide feedback on the information sent to the Board, preside over any portions of Board meetings at which the evaluation or compensation of the Chief Executive Officer is presented or discussed and, as appropriate upon request, act as a liaison to stockholders.
 In addition, it is the responsibility of the lead independent director to coordinate between the Board and management with regard to the determination and implementation of responses to any problematic risk management issues.
 As a result, the Company believes that the lead independent director is better positioned to build a consensus among directors and to serve as a conduit between the other independent directors and the Chair, for example, by facilitating the inclusion on meeting agendas of matters of concern to the independent directors.